ICU Nurse: In-Demand Specialty for Travel Nursing Jobs

 ICU Nurse Salary and Job Growth Potential

-The average salary for an ICU nurse in the United States is $85,755, and the average hourly pay is $41.23.
+The average salary for an ICU nurse in the United States is $138,909.

 The Pros and Cons of Being an ICU Nurse

 Experienced ICU travel nurses can choose from a wide range of locations and environments.
-Hospitals who are in need of supplemental staff don’t have time to teach inexperienced nurses what they need to know.
-As a result, ICU travel nurses usually have their pick of assignments across the country with competitive salaries that feature exceptional benefits and perks including high pay rates, housing stipends and travel reimbursement.
+Hospitals in need of supplemental staff don’t have time to teach inexperienced nurses what they need to know.
+As a result, ICU travel nurses usually have their pick of travel nursing assignments across the country with competitive salaries that feature exceptional benefits and perks including high pay rates, housing stipends and travel reimbursement.